davidsosa/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+An example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` is shown:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+The final choice of parameters was the default.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using 7000 images (due to memory issues) with GTI vehicle image database.
+This can be seen in the script `trainer.py`.
+The SVN was trained both with the color histogram features in the `YCrCb` and the the HOG features in ALL the channels of the `YCrCb` color space.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search random window positions at 1. all over the image and came up with this (ok just kidding I didn't actually ;):

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
----
+The images can be seen above.
+The most relevant change I was training with the `YCrCb` color space instead of th `RGB` color space.
+This made the boxes much more stable around the cars and practically eliminated the false positives.

 ### Video Implementation